WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

-where `myScenarioConfig.json` contains a sensor placement (4 pressure and one flow sensor), two leakages (one abrupt and one incipient), one sensor fault, and uncertanties with respect to pipe length and roughtness, as well as sensor noise:
+where `myScenarioConfig.json` contains a sensor placement (4 pressure and one flow sensor), two leakages (one abrupt and one incipient), one sensor fault, and uncertainties with respect to pipe length and roughness, as well as sensor noise:

 .. code-block:: json